dreamerlyz/liyizhen/content/project/research-on-race-groups/index.md

 ---
-title: Research on race groups
+title: Research on race groups from a perspective of anthropology
-subtitle: from a perspective of anthropology
+subtitle: ""
 date: 2021-08-15T06:31:45.339Z
 draft: false
 featured: false